pusher/docs/docs/channels/using_channels/cache-channels.md

 A cache channel remembers the last triggered event, and sends this as the first event to new subscribers.

-When an event is triggered on a cache channel, Pusher Channels caches this event, and when a client subscribes to a cache channel, if a cached value exists, this is sent to the client as the first event on that channel.
-This behavior helps developers to provide the initial state without adding additional logic to fetch it from elsewhere.
+When an event is triggered on a cache channel, Pusher Channels caches this event.
+Then when a client subscribes to a cache channel, if a cached value exists, it's sent to the client as the first event on that channel.
+This behavior helps developers provide the initial state without adding additional logic to fetch it from elsewhere.

 > Cache channels must be prefixed with `cache-` .
-See [channel naming conventions](/docs/channels/using_channels/channels#channel-naming-conventions).
+Refer to [Channel naming conventions](/docs/channels/using_channels/channels#channel-naming-conventions).

 > Private cache channel subscriptions must be authorized.
-See [Authorizing Users](/docs/channels/server_api/authorizing-users).
+Refer to [Authorizing users](/docs/channels/server_api/authorizing-users).

 ## Subscribe